 Faded now, but not entirely gone, never gone, he recognised the twisted irony in their respective scars, but found little humour in it.
-And, in a gesture that mirrored his own, on the day he had seen her Mudblood tattoo, she reached across once more to pull his arm towards her so that she could study it more closely.
+And, in a gesture that mirrored his own on the day he had seen her Mudblood tattoo, she reached across once more to pull his arm towards her so that she could study it more closely.

 She scooted closer to him, placing his hand into her lap, and ran gentle, enquiring fingertips over the surface of the skin.
 He could smell her; something that was like the rain, and books and something else, something sweet and clean.
-Her touch raised gooseflesh on his skin and he felt the thrill of her touch stirring his blood.
+Her touch raised gooseflesh on his skin and he felt the thrill of it stirring his blood.

 She looked up then, after she had spent careful moments examining it, and met his eyes.
-Her eyes were dark, and berry-black, their expression patient and serious.
+Her eyes were dark and berry-black, their expression patient and serious.